NitorCreations/nameless-deploy-tools/docs/parameters.md

 ### `paramDeployToolsVersion`

-The version of nitor-deploy-tools to install.
+The version of nameless-deploy-tools to install.
 Use `latest` to always install the latest one or select a version to stay with a specific one.
 At times there are alpha releases out, you can also define `alpha` to get the latest alpha release.